Golf-Elder, first Black player to compete in Masters, dies at 87 | Sports-Games

 Golf-Elder, first Black player to compete in Masters, dies at 87

-Elder made his historic Masters debut in 1975 but it would be more than a decade later in 1990 before Augusta National -- one of the world's most exclusive clubs -- would welcome Ron Townsend as its first Black member.
-During his career, Elder won four events on the PGA Tour, including the 1974 Monsanto Open which qualified him for the following year's Masters, and later recorded eight wins on the PGA Tour Champions.
+Elder made his trailblazing Masters debut in 1975 but it was 1990 before Augusta National -- one of the world's most exclusive clubs -- would welcome Ron Townsend as its first Black member.
+During his career, Elder won four events on the PGA Tour, including the 1974 Monsanto Open which qualified him for the following year's Masters, and the American later recorded eight wins on the PGA Tour Champions.

+"Lee Elder was a pioneer in so many ways," golfing great Jack Nicklaus, who won a record 18 major championships during his career, wrote on Twitter.
+"Yes, he was the first black golfer to play in @TheMasters, but that simply underlined the hard work Lee put in to further the cause of everyone who has a dream to play on the @PGATOUR and thinks there were too many barriers before them."

-In 2020, Augusta National announced it would celebrate Elder by adding him as an honorary starter https://www.reuters.com/article/ozasp-uk-golf-masters-idAFKBN2BV23D-OZASP with golfing greats Jack Nicklaus and Gary Player at this year's Masters.
-Elder, who had limited mobility, was driven to the first hole at Augusta National in a golf cart this past April where he was warmly welcomed but did not hit a tee shot.
+In 2020, Augusta National announced it would celebrate Elder by adding him as an honorary starter https://www.reuters.com/article/ozasp-uk-golf-masters-idAFKBN2BV23D-OZASP with Nicklaus and Gary Player at this year's Masters.
+Elder, who had limited mobility, was driven to the first hole at Augusta National in a golf cart in April where he was warmly welcomed but did not hit a tee shot.

 "For me and my family, I think it was one of the most emotional experiences that I have ever witnessed or been involved in," Elder said after the ceremony.
 "It is certainly something that I will cherish for the rest of my life."